slingamn/ircv3-specifications/extensions/utf8-only.md

     name: "Daniel Oaks"
     period: "2021"
     email: "daniel@danieloaks.net"
+  -
+    name: "Shivaram Lingamneni"
+    period: "2021"
+    email: "slingamn@cs.stanford.edu"
 ---

 ## Notes for implementing work-in-progress version
 This is a work-in-progress specification.
 Software implementing this work-in-progress specification MUST NOT use the unprefixed `utf8-only` capability name.
-Instead, implementations MUST use the `oragono.io/utf8-only` capability name to be interoperable with other software implementing a compatible work-in-progress version.
+Instead, implementations MUST use the `draft/utf8-only` capability name to be interoperable with other software implementing a compatible work-in-progress version.

 ## Introduction
-IRC encodings have been an issue for a very long time.
-Some servers decide to disallow all encodings other than UTF-8 to prevent interoperability issues between clients.
-This specification defines an informational cap and a `FAIL` code to assist clients while connected to servers that do this.
+IRC predates the Unicode standard.
+Consequently, although UTF-8 has been widely adopted as the character encoding for IRC, servers and clients cannot in general assume that IRC data is UTF-8.
+This specification defines an informational capability that makes this assumption possible.

-## The `oragono.io/utf8-only` capability
+## The `draft/utf8-only` capability
-This capability indicates that the server only supports UTF-8 messages.
-This means that any messages sent to the client from the server (and from any other clients) will be UTF-8.
-Servers that receive non-UTF-8 traffic from clients may handle it in an implementation-defined way, but MUST NOT send messages containing non-UTF-8 data to any other clients on the network.
+`draft/utf8-only` is an informational capability indicating that the server only supports UTF-8 messages.
+Servers advertising this capability MUST NOT relay content (such as `PRIVMSG` or `NOTICE` message data, channel topics, or realnames) containing non-UTF-8 data to clients.
+Clients implementing this specification MUST NOT send non-UTF8 data to the server once they have received this capability.
+Server handling of such messages is implementation-defined, but MAY involve sending the `FAIL` code described below.

-If a client receives this informational cap, they MUST silently set their outgoing encoding to UTF-8 without any user intervention.
-This allows misconfigured clients to transparently work on networks that only allow UTF-8 traffic.
+If a client implementing this specification receives this capability, they MUST set their outgoing encoding to UTF-8 without requiring any user intervention.
+This allows misconfigured clients to work transparently on networks that only allow UTF-8 traffic.

 ## The `INVALID_UTF8` `FAIL` code
 This is a code that can be used with the `FAIL` command, as defined by the [standard replies](https://ircv3.net/specs/extensions/standard-replies) specification.
 This code indicates to the client that their message was dropped or modified because it contained non-UTF-8 bytes.